Ankia-Fuls/fem-clipboard-landing-page/README-template.md

 ### Useful resources

 - [Hex to filter](https://codepen.io/sosuke/pen/Pjoqqp) - This was a great tool to see what filter can be applied to an image to color it to a certain hex code.
+- [Grid Auto Flow](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow) - This helped me understand how to change the direction with which the grid fills in the HTML elements, which I used to organize the flow of the footer links.

 ## Author